sh-rp/senior-coding-challenge-raphael/README.md

 Though not mandatory, it would be nice if you could format your code (run `black .` from the command line) and add python typings where applicable (run `mypy .` to check your typings).

 If you get stuck at some point or you know what is still missing but you could not implement it because you ran out of time or do not know how to do it, leave a comment in the code.
-It is better to know that something is missing and be able to ask for help than not adding anything at all :)
+It is better to know that something is missing and be able to ask for help than not being aware of problems at all :)

 ## Additional Tasks
 If you have time left, you can earn extra points by implementing and testing some or all of the following features:

-1. Find a way to store additional field annotations in the pydantic models, such as as `primary_key` or `unique`.
+1. Find a way to store the additional field annotations from the dlt schemas into the pydantic models, such as as `primary_key` or `unique`.

 2. `dlt` has a concept of `schema contracts`.
 Though our schema contracts are more complex than this, for the sake of the test let's assume we have one contract that says the incoming data will fail validation by raising an exception if there are extra fields that are not defined in the schema.
 Another contract might say, that extra fields will simply be removed without an exception, so the data will be sanitized.
 Both is possible with `pydantic` models.
 Extend your function to be able to respect these two contracts.